jawadrasool/Iris/README.md

  - Finally, we perform data modeling, and created many classification algorithms.
 We compare the performance based on the accuracy.

-The analysis is in a jupyter notebook, which can be downloded and run easily from local machine.
+The analysis is done using Python 3, and is provided in a jupyter notebook.
+It can be downloded and run easily from local machine.